Run-DMC: King of Rock, Raising Hell and mainstream success

 They were almost done with the album, but Rubin thought that it needed an element that would appeal to rock fans as well.
 This spurred the lead single "Walk This Way", a collaboration with the group Aerosmith, who years earlier had done their original version of the classic hard rock song on their album Toys in the Attic.
 The original intention was to just rap over a sample of the song, but Rubin and Jay insisted on doing a complete cover version.
 Members of the group Aerosmith (including Steven Tyler and Joe Perry) were called to join Run-DMC in the studio to add their vocals and guitars.
 The song and video became one of the biggest hits of the 1980s, reaching No. 4 on the Hot 100, and cemented Run-DMC's crossover status.
 It also resurrected Aerosmith's career.
 The single "My Adidas" led to the group signing a $1,600,000 endorsement deal with athletic apparel brand Adidas.
-Adidas formed a long-term relationship with Run-DMC and hip hop.
-This has been described as the "beginning of what we have come to know as hip hop fashion".
+Adidas formed a long-term relationship with Run-DMC and hip-hop.
+This has been described as the "beginning of what we have come to know as hip-hop fashion".

-The success of Raising Hell is often credited with kick-starting hip hop's golden age, when rap music's visibility, variety, and commercial viability exploded onto the national stage and became a global phenomenon.
+The success of Raising Hell is often credited with kick-starting hip-hop's golden age, when rap music's visibility, variety, and commercial viability exploded onto the national stage and became a global phenomenon.
 Their success paved the way for acts like LL Cool J and the Beastie Boys.
 The group toured in the wake of the album's success, but the Raising Hell Tour was marred by violence, particularly fights between rival street gangs in places like Los Angeles.
 Though Run-DMC's lyrics had been angry, confrontational and aggressive, they typically denounced crime and ignorance, but the media began to blame the group for the incidents.
 In the wake of the violence, Run-DMC would call for a day of peace between the gangs in Los Angeles.

-In 1987, following on from the Raising Hell Tour, Run-D.M.C embarked on the Together Forever Tour with the Beastie Boys.
+In 1987, following on from the Raising Hell Tour, Run-DMC embarked on the Together Forever Tour with the Beastie Boys.